asoltesz/solakube/docs/postgres-pgo.md

 sk pgo backup "" "full" 1200
 ~~~

+If you have multiple PG clusters, ensure the PGO_CURRENT_CLUSTER is set appropriately.

 In more complex cases, start a PGO client shell (see earlier) and execute a manually constructed pgo backup command.

 ## Restoring a PG cluster from backups